charliecalvert/CloudNotes/Assignments/Json/ConvertJsonToFieldDefinitions.md

 export DEBUG=
 ```

-Which set DEBUG to nothing, which makes our logging statements go away.
+The command shown above sets DEBUG to an empty string, which makes our logging statements go away.
 You can achieve the same effect by setting DEBUG to anything but **git-convert**.

 Except at the very end, to output your final result, don't use **console.log**.
 Instead, use the debug module in at least 3 places.